lisiyao21/Duolando/README.md

     python _prepare_motion_data.py
     python _prepre_music_data.py

 Then you will see the split of 'train' and 'test' folder in subfolders under 'motion' and 'music', and see the extracted features.
 The 'pos3d' sequences are in shape of Tx55x3, where T is the frame number, 55 is the SMPLX joint number and 3 is (x,y,z) dimensions, while for 'rotmat', they are Tx55x9, where 9 is the 3x3 rotation matrix transformed from the axis angles of SMPLX.
+If you are not willing to do the preprocessing by yourself, you can directly download our preprocessed feature from [here](https://drive.google.com/file/d/1MpoytmnSGbiVLSOL0QKvGz4dmW_8TrH6/view?usp=sharing) into ./data folder.

 If you want to visualize these sequences, please run